ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-terminal.md

 * [Ten Best Alternatives for the MacOS Terminal App](https://www.fossmint.com/alternative-terminal-apps-for-macos/)
 * [Top Seven Open Source Terminal Emulators for Linux](https://opensource.com/life/17/10/top-terminal-emulators)

-Okay, now that you have a terminal window, you are ready to install and use Docker Desktop!
+Now that you can use the terminal, you are ready to install and use Docker Desktop!